owlOur Mission

 Yes

-Possible foregone taxes, required infrastructure, annual cost of maintenance/personnel
+Possible foregone taxes, required infrastructure maintance and any annual costs of maintenance/personnel